bharat6174/Loan_Portfolio_Ananlysis_and_Dashboards/README.md

 # Loan_Portfolio_Dashboard
-## 2 interactive dashboards created using pivot tables in Excel
 ## Project Objective
 To visualize loans data for easy and better understanding of various KPIs and metrics.
 By using the stakeholders can take informed decisions for future approvals